 Unlike FDA-approved medications, medical marijuana isn’t monitored, so there’s no standard of strength or purity, and its side effects aren’t as thoroughly researched as many other products.
 Doctors can’t prescribe it for those under 18, and it’s not recommended for people with heart disease, those with a history of psychosis, or for pregnant women.

 First, you need to get a medical marijuana card, and the first step is to establish that you’re a Florida resident.
 That’s easy enough using a Florida ID or driver’s license.
-You may also use other government identification, such as a passport, provided you can confirm that you’re a Florida resident, typically using documents such as bank statements or utility bills with your local address.

 Not all Florida physicians are approved to write medical marijuana prescriptions, so finding a physician like Dr. Reyes, who is qualified, is your second step.
 Upon completing the first two steps, you are added to the state registry of medical marijuana users and you receive your card.
 Then, medical marijuana dispensaries can fill your prescription.